eurostat/NLP4Stat/Knowledge Database/KD model v2/README.md

      - These files (in Turtle syntax, namely a syntax for RDF graphs), contain all the instances ,their property values and relationships for all the classes of the Eurostat ontology (**estat.owl**).
      - These files are automatically constructed by executing the codes in [https://github.com/eurostat/NLP4Stat/tree/main/Knowledge%20Database/KD_Population](https://github.com/eurostat/NLP4Stat/tree/main/Knowledge%20Database/KD_Population) **Eurostat\_Populate\_Glossary\_Explained\_Articles.ipynb**, **Eurostat\_Populate\_Glossary\_LinkInfo.ipynb**, **Eurostat\_Populate\_OECD.ipynb**, and **Eurostat\_Populate\_Term\_Topic_Type.ipynb**, respectively.
 -    Folder “knowledge graph/derivations”:
-     - contains the files **hasEurostatTheme.nt**, **hasEurostatTheme-completion.nt**, **hasOECDTheme.nt**, in N-Triples format (another syntax variation for RDF graphs) that enrich the knowledge graph with derivations through the following 3 SPARQL CONSTRUCT queries, respectively, that link articles to Eurostat and OECD themes:
+     - contains the files **hasEurostatTheme.nt**, **hasEurostatTheme-completion.nt**, **hasOECDTheme.nt**, in N-Triples format (another syntax variation for RDF graphs) that enrich the knowledge graph with derivations through the following three SPARQL CONSTRUCT queries, respectively, that link articles to Eurostat and OECD themes:
 <img src="./Figures/Figure2.JPG" width="600">

 ### Note: